postcss/postcss-bem-linter/README.md

 ### Defining your pattern

-Patterns consist of regular expressions, and functions that return regular expressions, which describe valid selector sequences.
+Patterns consist of regular expressions, and functions that return regular expressions, or strings, which describe valid selector sequences.

 Keep in mind:
-- **Patterns describe sequences, not just simple selectors.** So if, for example, you would like to be able to chain state classes to your component classes, as in `.Component.is-open`, your regular expression needs to allow for this chaining.
+- **Patterns describe sequences, not just simple selectors.** So if, for example, you would like to be able to chain state classes to your component classes, as in `.Component.is-open`, your pattern needs to allow for this chaining.
 - **Pseudo-classes and pseudo-elements will be ignored if they occur at the end of the sequence.**
 Instead of `.Component:first-child.is-open`, you should use `.Component.is-open:first-child`.
-The former will trigger a warning unless you've written a silly complicated regular expression.
+The former will trigger a warning unless you've written a silly complicated pattern.

 #### Preset Patterns